 For some people, cars are just a means to an end, a way to get from point A to point B. But to others, cars have a far more special significance.
-On the right road, the right time of day, the right frame of mind, cars have the capacity to provide an enjoyable experience.
-No wonder we take out money from our savings just so we can have just a couple more euros for that next mod, while having spent weeks researching parts to find out what the next mod would be.
+On the right road, the right time of day, and the right frame of mind, cars have the capacity to provide an enjoyable experience.
+No wonder we take out money from our savings just so we can have just a couple more euros for that next mod while having spent weeks researching parts to find out what the next mod would be, and not considering your car maintenance.

 To many people, cars mean freedom.
 In fact, this is the first sense of freedom that most people get, when they pass their car test for the first time, and go on a long drive, alone.